mychezmoi/salesforce-client/doc/SalesforceClient.md

 }
 ```

-### Define your model
+## Define your model

-For each salesforce object required you must define a php object
+For each salesforce object required you must define a php object with a getSName method

 Example with Contact